 Going over the physical features first, these are built well.
 Despite being mostly hard plastic, they don’t feel cheap or poorly made.
-Looking at the right earphone and under the silicone earwings is a micro-usb port for charging the device.
-Jabra claims upto 5.5hrs of use, and from my testing of leaving this on from a full battery to dead at 50% volume with two 15 minute runs in between, just like I did on the Jabra Sport Pace, I was able to achieve 4hrs and 52 minutes of use.
-When comparing to other wireless sport bluetooth earphones, the upto 5.5 hrs, or my actual results I got are a bit on the low side.
+Looking at the right earphone and under the silicone earwings is a micro-USB port for charging the device.
+Jabra claims up to 5.5 hours of use, and from my testing of leaving this on from a full battery to dead at 50% volume with two 15 minute runs in between, just like I did on the Jabra Sport Pace, I was able to achieve 4 hours and 52 minutes of use.
+When comparing to other wireless sport Bluetooth earphones, the up to 5.5 hours, or my actual results I got are a bit on the low side.

 Moving onto the left earbud, like all of the Sport models features the Sport Button, used to answer phone calls and when pressed during a workout, gives you information on your current performance.

 Regarding overall durability and simply using these from day-to-day, they’re, not the lay-flat tangle free cords you see on the Sport Pace model, but if they do tangle, it’s not a pain to quickly unravel them.
 In addition, when comparing to the Sport Pace, the wires on these are much more flexible so I didn’t notice the wire on the back of my neck as much as I did with the sport pace, but both models were still fine to wear.